 In the early nineties, Bowen published a number of articles in Forbes FYI under the pseudonym Coyote Jack.
 As of 2010, Bowen resides in Livingston, Montana.

-The Peter Bowen Papers consist of manuscripts of published and unpublished works by Bowen.
+The Peter Bowen Papers consist mostly of manuscripts of published and unpublished works by Bowen.
 Manuscripts for Stewball and an unpublished novel called Blood Moon are interfiled with correspondence with the publisher.
 The published manuscripts include works in the Yellowstone Kelly series and the Gabriel Du Pré series.
 In some cases, differences between the drafts and the published work reflect significant revision to plot and the ordering of events.
 Amongst the Kelly manuscripts is a draft of a novel titled Kelly, 1876 that may be a precursor to Kelly Blue.
-The collection also contains drafts of articles written for Forbes FYI under the pseudonym Coyote Jack.
+The collection also contains drafts and clippings of articles written for Forbes FYI under the pseudonym Coyote Jack.
 Many of the book length works contain storyboards that outline the action of the corresponding novel chapter-by-chapter.
 While some storyboards were created on large pieces of paper, others were written on adhesive-backed notepads (Post-its).
 Lastly, the collection contains background materials for Kelly and the Three-Toed Horse.
 All works are listed in alphabetical order according to either the published title or the title of the most recent draft.

 Restrictions on Access :

 Researchers must use collection in accordance with the policies of Archives and Special Collections, the Maureen and Mike Mansfield Library, and The University of Montana-Missoula.Restrictions on Use :